nikbakhts/compute-problem/README.md

 | 20.0  | 0.0       |
 |       | __100.0__ |

-__Note:__ The sum of the first four inputs after applying the threshold has exceeded the limit, thus the fourth output is `40.0` to ensure maximum output values while respecting the `limit` argument.
+__Note:__ The cumulative sum of the first four inputs after applying the threshold has exceeded the limit, thus the fourth output is `40.0` to ensure maximum output values while respecting the `limit` argument.